moq-wg/moq-transport/draft-lcurley-warp.md

 This contains base information required to decode OBJECT messages, such as codec parameters.

-An endpoint MUST NOT send multiple CATALOG messages with the same Broadcast URI.
+An endpoint MUST NOT send multiple CATALOG messages.
 A future draft will add the ability to add/remove/update tracks.

 ## SUBSCRIBE {#message-subscribe}
-After receiving a CATALOG message ({{message-catalog}}, the receiver sends a SUBSCRIBE message to indicate that it wishes to receive the indicated tracks within a broadcast.
+After receiving a CATALOG message ({{message-catalog}}, the receiver sends a SUBSCRIBE message to indicate that it wishes to receive the indicated tracks.

 The format of SUBSCRIBE is as follows:

 ~~~
 SUBSCRIBE Message {
-  Broadcast URI (b),
   Track Count (i),
   Track IDs (..),
 }
 ~~~
 {: #warp-subscribe-format title="Warp SUBSCRIBE Message"}

-* Broadcast URI:
-The broadcast URI as defined in CATALOG ({{message-catalog}}).

 * Track Count:
 The number of track IDs that follow.